-- E. AND WHEREAS the Owner has presented to the City a proposal for the use, development and preservation of the Land (the Development) and has voluntarily and without any requirement by the City, entered into this Agreement pursuant to s.
-610 of the Local Government Act; - F. AND WHEREAS the Land, as defined above, contains a heritage building (the P. Burns & Co.
-Building (the "Heritage Building"); - G. AND WHEREAS the Owner of the Land has requested the City of Port Moody to enter into the Agreement and has agreed to undertake measures, as set out in this Agreement, to conserve the heritage value of the P. Burns Building, individually, a "Heritage Building" in exchange for certain zoning variances; - H. AND WHEREAS the Owner and Council agree that the Heritage Building has sufficient heritage merit to justify their conservation through the use of certain zoning variances; - I. AND WHEREAS Council and the Owner have agreed to certain terms and conditions respecting the conservation of the Heritage Buildings on the Land in exchange for zoning variances described in this Agreement; - J. AND WHEREAS a local government must hold a Public Hearing on the matter before entering into, or amending, a heritage revitalization agreement if the agreement or amendment would permit a change to the use or density or use that is not otherwise authorized by the applicable zoning of the Land and for these purposes Division 3 [Public Hearing on Planning and Land Use Bylaws] of part 14s of the Local Government Act applies; - K. AND WHEREAS within thirty (30) days after entering into, or amending, a Heritage Revitalization Agreement the local government must file a notice in the Land Titles Office in accordance with s.
+- D. AND WHEREAS the Owner has presented to the City a proposal for the use, development, and preservation of the Land (the "Development") and has voluntarily and without any requirement by the City, entered into this Agreement pursuant to s.
+610 of the Local Government Act; - E. AND WHEREAS the Land, as defined above, contains a heritage building (the P. Burns & Co.
+Building (the "Heritage Building"));

+- F. AND WHEREAS the Owner of the Land has requested the City of Port Moody to enter into the Agreement and has agreed to undertake measures, as set out in this Agreement, to conserve the Heritage Building in exchange for certain zoning variances; - G. AND WHEREAS the Owner and Council agree that the Heritage Building has sufficient heritage merit to justify their conservation through the use of certain zoning variances; - H. AND WHEREAS Council and the Owner have agreed to certain terms and conditions respecting the conservation of the Heritage Buildings on the Land in exchange for zoning variances described in this Agreement; - I. AND WHEREAS a local government must hold a public hearing on the matter before entering into, or amending, a heritage revitalization agreement if the agreement or amendment would permit a change to the use or density or use that is not otherwise authorized by the applicable zoning of the Land and for these purposes Division 3 [Public Hearing on Planning and Land Use Bylaws] of Part 14 of the Local Government Act applies; - J. AND WHEREAS Division 3 of Part 14 of the Local Government Act in s.
+464(3) provides that a local government must not hold a public hearing on a proposed zoning bylaw if an official community plan is in effect for the area that is the subject of the zoning bylaw, the bylaw is consistent with the official community plan, the sole purpose of the bylaw is to permit a development that is, in whole or in part, a residential development, and the residential component of the development accounts for at least half of the gross floor area of all buildings and other structures proposed as part of the development; - H. AND WHEREAS within thirty (30) days after entering into, or amending, a Heritage Revitalization Agreement the local government must file a notice in the Land Titles Office in accordance with s.
 594 of the Local Government Act and give notice to the Minister responsible for the Heritage Conservation Act in accordance with s.
 595 of the Local Government Act;

-NOW THEREFORE in consideration of the terms contained in this Agreement and other good and valuable consideration, the receipt and sufficiency of which is hereby acknowledged, the parties agree as follows:
+NOW THEREFORE, in consideration of the terms contained in this Agreement and other good and valuable consideration, the receipt and sufficiency of which is hereby acknowledged, the parties agree as follows: